ktobike/Stage4/README.md

 # Assignment 1 Path@Penn Opening Screen

 Static reproduction of the opening screen.
-It demonstrates inline conflict cues, a Resolve flow entry point, and a sticky selection bar.
+It shows conflict chips, a clear button to start fixing conflicts, and a pinned footer showing selected courses
 Instructions to open
 1. Clone/download the repo.
 2. Double‑click `index.html`.